Find out all you need to know about our Accompaniment in Action series.

 Read more about this event here.

 In June, JRS UK released its latest report Detained and Dehumanised: The Impact of Immigration Detention.
-Join Sophie Cartwright, JRS UK’s Policy Officer, and William Neal, JRS UK’s Detention Outreach Officer, as they discuss the report and share some of the experiences of the refugee friends who have been detained.
-They will shed some light on the incredibly damaging effects of indefinite detention which so often go unreported.
+In this event we heard from Sophie Cartwright, JRS UK’s Policy Officer, and William Neal, JRS UK’s Detention Outreach Officer, as they discussed the report and shared some of the experiences of the refugee friends who have been detained.
+They shed some light on the incredibly damaging effects of indefinite detention which so often go unreported.

 Wednesday 9th September 2020, 6:30pm